glowkeeper/booleanIteration/exercises/exercises.md

 console.log(`The ice caps have melted.
 The polar bears are gone.
 WE.
 ARE.
 DOOMED :(`);
 ```

 It's your chance to save the world!
 Change the loop so that it only iterates while the ice caps are _not_ melting and so we end up with 100 polar bears, rather than none!
 You should also change the messages that get output to something more appropriate.
-Bonus points go to anyone who outputs the text to the main browser window, instead of the console.
+Again, bonus points go to anyone who outputs the text to the main browser window, instead of the console.

 - - -

-# Bonus Exercise
+# Optional Exercise

-The [presentation](../presentation/iteration.md) demonstrated a `for` loop that sums (adds up) all the numbers between 1 and 5:
+The [presentation](../presentation/iteration.md) mentioned that the structure of a `for` loop can appear quite challenging on first view.
+Indeed, the advice was that when you start your programming journey, you might want to avoid using `for` altogether.
+This exercise is all about avoiding a `for` loop!

 ```javascript
 let total = 0;